On the Largest intersecting set in $GL_2(q)$ and some of its subgroups: Introduction

 \section{Introduction}

-In 1961, Erd{\H{o}}s, Ko and Rado obtained the size of the largest family of subsets of size $r$ from $\{1,\ldots, n\}$ such that any two of these subsets have a nonempty intersection.
-The famous Erd{\H{o}}s-Ko-Rado theorem ~\cite{EKR} states that if $n\geq 2r$, then the largest family has size ${n-1 \choose r-1}$, and for $n>2r$, the only families that have this size are the families of all subsets containing a fixed element from $\{1,\ldots, n\}$.
-Many analogous results have been proved for other mathematical objects.
-In this paper, we consider the Erd{\H{o}}s-Ko-Rado theorem for the linear groups.
+One of the fundamental results in extremal set theory is the Erd{\H{o}}s-Ko-Rado theorem which was proved in 1961~\cite{EKR}.
+This theorem is concerned with obtaining the size of the largest family of subsets of size $r$ from $\{1,\ldots, n\}$ such that any two of these subsets have a nonempty intersection.
+The famous Erd{\H{o}}s-Ko-Rado theorem states that if $n\geq 2r$, then the largest family has size ${n-1 \choose r-1}$, and for $n>2r$, the only families that have this size are the families of all subsets containing a fixed element from $\{1,\ldots, n\}$.

+There are many generalizations of this theorem for other mathematical objects.
+In this paper, we consider the Erd{\H{o}}s-Ko-Rado theorem for the general linear group of dimension $2$ and its subgroups containing the special linear group.

-Let $\Omega$ be a finite set and $K$ a permutation group on it.
+Let $\Omega$ be a finite set and $K$ be a permutation group on it.
 We say that a subset $A$ of $K$ is {\it intersecting} if for any $\delta,\tau \in A$, there exists $x\in \Omega$ such that $\delta(x)=\tau(x)$.
 It is obvious that the stabilizer of a point is an intersecting set.
 If the size of every intersecting set of a group $G$ is at most the size of the largest stabilizer of a point, we say $G$ has the {\it EKR property} while $G$ has the {\it strict EKR property} if every maximum intersecting set is a coset of a stabilizer of a point.

+A natural question that arises here is to determine which groups have the (strict) EKR property.
+Our first theorem is in line with answering this question.
+Before describing our theorems, let us mention a few interesting results.

+The first result in this area that dates back to 1977 is due to Frankl and Deza ~\cite{Frankl}.
 Let $S_n$ denote the symmetric group of degree $n$.
-In 1977, Frankl and Deza ~\cite{Frankl} proved that $S_n$ has the EKR property.
+Frankl and Deza proved that $S_n$ has the EKR property.
 After that, Cameron and Ku \cite{cameron} showed that $S_n$ has the strict EKR property as well which answered affirmatively to the conjecture posed in~\cite{Frankl}.
+This result was also proved independently by Larose and Malvenuto~\cite{LM}.

+It has been proved that the alternating groups have the strict EKR property~\cite{Ku}.
+In ~\cite{Ahanjideh}, the authors showed that $SL_2(q)$ acting on a $2$-dimensional vector space over $\mathbb{F}_{q}$ has the strict EKR property.
+From combined results of \cite{2Ahmadi,MeagherS11}, it is known that the size of the maximum intersecting set in $PSL_2(q)$ is $q(q-1)/2$.
+As a step forward, Ling et al.~\cite{sin} presented the characterization of the maximum intersecting sets in $PSL_2(q)$ whenever $q>3$ is an odd prime power.

+Furthermore, it has been shown that the projective general linear groups $PGL_2(q)$ have the strict EKR property~\cite{MeagherS11}, while the groups $PGL_3(q)$ do not so~\cite{MeagherS13}.
+Finally, Spiga showed that the maximum intersecting sets of $PGL_{n+1}(q)$ acting on the points of the projective space $\mathbb{P}^n_q$ are the cosets of the stabilizer of a point and the cosets of the stabilizer of a hyperplan \cite{Spiga}.
+For more studies, we refer the reader to~\cite{Godsil,Meagherps,Meaghertip}.